 Note: You can discover the button on other consoles by visiting the Xbox website.
 Remember to disconnect other wireless devices.
 If the Xbox One controller keeps disconnecting from the PC, it might be due to the presence of multiple Bluetooth, wireless or other devices, such as a microwave.
 Remove any such gadgets from the controller and put them away.

 5. Update the Firmware on your Controller

 Lots of folks mix up firmware and drivers.
 These two are opposed.
-A driver is software that links your Xbox controller to your computer.
-A firmware is a programme that operates your Xbox controller.
+A driver is a software that links your Xbox controller to your computer.
+A firmware is a program that operates your Xbox controller.

 If you haven’t updated your firmware in a while, the controller itself might be the issue.
 The outdated controller firmware can sometimes cause the Xbox One controller to disconnect.
 Many gamers reported that they could resolve the Xbox One controller’s disconnecting issue by simply updating the firmware on their controllers.